6 Essential Surf Etiquette Rules

 Being a new surfer in the water can feel slightly daunting when you first make it out the back.
 However, once you familiarise yourself with the rules of the ocean, any anxiety will soon disappear.

-We’ve picked out the most significant tips on etiquette which, once you know them, will enhance your surf experience even more.
+Here at Wetsuit Centre, we've picked out the most significant tips on etiquette which, once you know them, will enhance your surf experience even more.
 For more advice on general beach safety, take a look at our guide!

 Know Your Right of Way